MPL 30x20x5 / N38 - neodymium magnet

 need more quantity?Don't know what to buy?

-Call us tel: +48 22 499 98 98 or get in touch via form on the contact page.
-You can check the mass and the shape of neodymium magnets in our force calculator magnetic mass calculator
+Call us tel: +48 22 499 98 98 or contact us through form on our website.
+You can check the mass and the shape of neodymium magnet in our magnetic mass calculator magnetic mass calculator

 Orders placed by 2:00 PM will be shipped on the same business day.